Lilou Wadoux: Endurance racing

+LMP2 debut (2022)

-In November 2021 Wadoux, as well as W Series drivers Jamie Chadwick and Alice Powell, was invited by the all-female LMP2 Richard Mille Racing Team to take part in the post-season FIA World Endurance Championship rookie test at Bahrain.
-She impressed the most, and was signed for the 2022 season as part of the team's switch to a mixed lineup, alongside ELMS champion Charles Milesi and WRC legend Sébastien Ogier.
-The trio completed the opening three rounds of the season together, ending with sixth place at the prestigious 24 Hours of Le Mans, before experienced LMP2 racer Paul-Loup Chatin took over from Ogier.
-Chatin served a mentoring role for Wadoux, guiding her during their time as teammates and also helping the team reach new heights.
-At the fourth round in Monza, the trio were running in third place with just over two hours to go when Prema's Robert Kubica lost control of his car into the first corner and sent Chatin into a spin.
-The incident damaged the Richard Mille car's gearbox, dropping the team from podium positions to outside the points.
+In November 2021, Wadoux, as well as W Series drivers Jamie Chadwick and Alice Powell, was invited by the all-female LMP2 Richard Mille Racing Team to take part in the post-season FIA World Endurance Championship rookie test at Bahrain.
+She was hired for the 2022 season as part of the team's switch to a mixed lineup, alongside ELMS champion Charles Milesi and eight-time World Rally Champion Sébastien Ogier.
+The trio completed the opening three rounds of the season together, ending with sixth place at the 24 Hours of Le Mans, before experienced LMP2 racer Paul-Loup Chatin took over from Ogier – Chatin serving as a mentor for Wadoux.
+At the fourth round in Monza, the trio were running in third place with just over two hours to go when Chatin and Robert Kubica collided at the first corner, sending Chatin into a spin and damaging the gearbox.
 After eighth place in the final two events at Fuji and Bahrain, Wadoux and Milesi finished 12th in the standings with 30 points.

 In late 2022, Wadoux was named as one of four drivers to be invited by the WEC to take part in the post-season rookie test at Bahrain.
-She drove the title-winning Hypercar, that being the Toyota GR010 Hybrid, and thus became the first woman to drive a top-class prototype since Vanina Ickx in 2011.
+She drove Toyota's title-winning Hypercar and thus became the first woman to drive a top-class prototype since Vanina Ickx in 2011.

-In 2023, the Frenchwoman made history by becoming the first ever female Ferrari factory driver.
-Moving over from prototypes to GT cars but remaining in the WEC, Wadoux signed for the Richard Mille-backed AF Corse team.
-She is set to race a Ferrari 488 GTE Evo in the LMGTE Am category alongside bronze-rated Luis Pérez Companc and fellow factory driver Alessio Rovera.